dhis2/developer-portal/blog/2022-07-27-app-platform-v10.md

 tags: [dhis2, app-platform]
 ---

 We have just released a new major version of the app-platform: version 10.
-Upgrading to this new version should be relatively easy for all apps currently using version 9 of `cli-app-scripts`.
-In this post we'll walk you through the most important change for this new version.
+Upgrading to version 10 should be relatively easy for all apps currently using version 9 of `cli-app-scripts`.
+In this post we'll walk you through the most important change for this release.

 ## Node support